ErrorNoInternet/lofi-player/README.md

 # lofi-player
-A simple program that plays Lofi music from a websocket server
+A simple program that plays Lofi music from a server

----
 ⚠️ This will only work if you have `mpv` installed